 Read more about the Exercise here: Exercise 1.3

-The first spadeful of earth has been over turned and I have completed the first exercise, this involved geting my sketch pencils out and doing some drawing:
+The first spadeful of earth has been overturned and I have completed the first exercise, this involved getting my sketch pencils out and doing some drawing:

 The exercise can be found here: Exercise 1.1